What Is The Difference Between ATX vs Micro-ATX vs Mini-ITX

 This form-factor is the most common among the users.
 Micro-ATX boards are also cheaper than ATX and quite affordable in terms of price.
 That’s why most common PC users or budget gaming PC builder uses the Micro-ATX board, as it offers much value in terms of price and features.

 Micro-ATX boards also have 4 memory slots for your maximum memory requirement.
 But it has less PCI-e x 16 expansion than ATX.
 That’s why you can not set up multi-GPU with this board.
-However, some Micro-ATX board has the Multi-GPU support, but the price is quite same an ATX board.
+However, some Micro-ATX board has Multi-GPU support, but the price is quite the same as an ATX board.

 - Best for the budget PC